feurig/redmine-configuration/README.md

 ## Things that are done in redmine.
 * Set passwords and add admin users.
 * Add projects and add repositories to them.
-* Remove repo browsing from anonymous / non project users
+* Remove repo browsing from anonymous / non project users.
-* Activate themes
+* Activate theme.
-* USE IT.
+* USE IT!